scientific-python/cookie/docs/pages/guides/style.md

 Here are some good error codes to enable on most (but not all!) projects:

 - `E`, `F`, `W`: These are the standard flake8 checks, classic checks that have stood the test of time.
+Not required if you use `extend-select` (`W` not needed if you use a formatter)
 - `B`: This finds patterns that are very bug-prone. {% rr RF101 %}
 - `I`: This sorts your includes.
 There are multiple benefits, such as smaller diffs, fewer conflicts, a way to auto-inject `__future__` imports, and easier